LennyPenny/SourceCmd/README.md

 Both issues are not a major problem for me, but it seems that one is able to fix the second one.

 Consider that I am coming from ISO C++ background I am still pretty new to MSVC++.
-Forgive me if the updates are slow. :/
+Forgive me if there are any slow updates.

 Full source code included.
 Released under GPLv3 http://www.gnu.org/licenses/gpl.html (As original repository)